arbales/dotfiles/README.markdown

-# holman did thes dotfiles and i'm changing them.
+# holman did these dotfiles and i'm changing them.

 ## dotfiles